 Habit-Bull: App Focused on Daily Motivation

-What It’s Used For: Helping beginners build good habits through a simple interface and the use of motivational quotes
+What It’s Used For: Helping beginners build good habits through a simple interface and the use of motivation

 Price: Free version tracks 5 goals while Premium version between $4.99/monthly to $19.99/annually tracks up to 100 habits

 Habit-Bull is a goal-setting app and productivity tool for iOS and Android users.
-Habit-Bull helps you break bad habits and reinforce good ones.
-Similar to Streaks and Productive, this app also adheres to Seinfeld’s “Don’t break the chain” philosophy.
-The free version allows tracking of five goals while the Premium version for $4.99/monthly, or $19.99/annually, offers tracking of 100 habits, Cloud backup and sync, widgets and data export capability.
+Habit-Bull helps you break bad habits and reinforce good ones through a focus on motivation.
+Similar to Streaks and Productive, this app adheres to the, “don’t break the chain” philosophy.
+The free version allows tracking of five goals while the Premium version for $4.99/monthly, or $19.99/annually, offers tracking of 100 habits, cloud backup and sync, widgets, and data export capability.

 Who Should Use HabitBull